jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 'Priority E: Integration' contains brainstorming instead of a list of items.

 > (I notice I get inspired to like implementation projects for Circle 3.
 I feel the enthusiasm in it.
 I somehow stopped working on it, though.
 Also it is not my goal right now.
-The goal is publish Circle language design eventually.)
+The goal is publish Encircle language design eventually.)

 Some of the content in 'Priority E: Integration' could be part of language design, at least diagram metrics design and automatic containment.

 'Priority F: Large Amounts of Items': Spiraling could be part of diagram metrics documentation.
 And object order.

 'Round-Up': Most are documentation issues, which in theory could be moved to the language design project instead.
 Except, they are 'technical design' documentation issues, which do not have a place in either the language design project or the circle 3 programming project, because 'technical design' I did not consider language design, because I would have called language design 'functional design'.
 'Technical design' according to my views back then, would have be document how I implemented things in the programming of Circle 3, not how the language functionally works, but how Circle 3's .NET code works internally.
 However, I could see the topics up for 'technical design' as topic that also could use an update to the functional design.
-So I could consider those topics for extending the Circle language spec project's requirements.
+So I could consider those topics for extending the Encircle language spec project's requirements.
 Then I could consider removing documentation issues from the Circle 3 programming planning docs, because I wasn't going to do them anyway.

 I ran over all the content of Circle 3 Requirements and above are the conclusions of what to possibly do.